mjgila1c/helpfulLinksforCoders/README.md

 <h2>Code Louisville Front-End Developer Project</h2>

-<h3> Helpful repos, links, blogs and other training platforms to help learn to coding. </h3>
+<h3> Helpful repos, links, blogs and other training platforms to help learn to code. </h3>

 <p>I created this repo to help me and any others interested to remember useful links and other information on how to learn how to code.</p>